liujiuming123/academic-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

 Jiuming Liu is a second-year student of IRMV lab from shanghai Jiao Tong University (supervised by Prof. Hesheng Wang).
 His research interests include 3D computer vision, especially diffusion-based 3D generation, NeRF/3DGS-based neural rendering, SLAM, LiDAR odometry, scene flow estimation, and large-scale point cloud registration.
 From June to August in 2023, he also served as a research assistant in Chinese University of Hong Kong (CUHK), advised by Prof. Yunhui Liu.
-He has published five international conference papers, including AAAI 2023, ICCV 2023, CVPR 2024.
-He also serves as the reviewer of CVPR 2024, ECCV 2024, and ICIAR 2023.
+He has published five international conference papers in artificial intelligence and computer vision domains, including AAAI 2023, ICCV 2023, and CVPR 2024.
+He also served as the reviewer of CVPR 2024, ECCV 2024, and ICIAR 2023.
 Welcome to contact me at email: liujiuming@sjtu.edu.cn
 {style="text-align: justify;"}